Emergency Money: What to Do When Your Bills Are Bigger Than Your Income | Wealthsimple

 So, yes.
 You may now be forced to draw money out of the accounts referenced in steps three, four, and six of the waterfall.
 But the order you take money out is really important.

-If you have a personal (taxable) investment account, it probably makes sense to tap into that account first.
-This is because there aren’t penalties for liquidating those assets like there are for tax-advantaged accounts, like an RRSP.
+If you have a personal (taxable) investment account, it normally makes sense to tap into that account first.
+This is because there aren’t penalties for liquidating those assets like there are for tax-advantaged accounts, like a Pension.
 Except, of course, for the capital losses you may have to eat.
 (Silver lining: those losses can be used to offset capital gains in the future.)

-If you have a TFSA this is usually the next best option because there are no tax consequences — this money is 100% tax free.
-You will get the amount you withdraw back as contribution room at the start of the next calendar year so when you are able to, you can easily get back on track.
+If you have an ISA this is usually the next best option as it offers you flexibility to withdraw money without the penalties of a pension.
+And at Wealthsimple, we offer a flexible ISA, which means you can recontribute any funds that you withdraw back into your account within the same tax year.

-Withdrawing from your RRSP is a last resort.
-The withdrawal is immediately subject to a withholding tax (how much tax depends on how much you withdraw, but the minimum is 10%).
-And the CRA may ultimately charge you more on top of that at the end of the year depending on your tax rate.
-You also don’t get that contribution room back.
+Withdrawing from your Pension is not recommended as you'll be subject to up to 55% in tax penalties to access it before retirement age (currently 55).
+This is called an 'unauthorised payment' and can cause a lot of issues down the road.

 With a little luck, you’ll land a new job before too long, at which point you go back to step two of the waterfall.
 (Hey, it could be worse — at least it’s not step one.)